-A technology must meet the following requirements from the definition of an electronic signature in section 1 of the ECT Act to qualify:
+A technology must meet the following three requirements from the definition of an electronic signature in section 1 of the ECT Act to be a valid electronic signature:

 - Those sets of data must be related to one another.

 - The signatory must have intended the relationship between the sets of data to be their signature.

 QuicklySign provides legally valid electronic signatures, because:

 - It takes one set of data in the form of the signatory's typed, drawn, or uploaded signature or initials and relates it to another by embedding it in a set of data in the form of a PDF document that is required to be signed

 - It also tracks the process from when you upload the document, the signatory signs the document, to when the signatory receives a copy of the signed document and gives you an audit trail that you can show to others (which proves that the signatory intended their typed signature or initials embedded in the document to be their signature)

 - The signed document is verifiable by means of a signature certificate and cryptographic hash stored on QuicklySign.